CPSC319-2022/Continuus/README.md

 Each job in the workflow must call this script if it is using a trigger from Cloud Build.
 The script takes in 2 parameters: the Cloud Build trigger ID and the branch name of the current branch.
 An example of a call to `wait-for-build` in a GitHub Actions workflow file can be found [here](https://github.com/CPSC319-2022/Continuus/blob/dev/.github/workflows/dev-qa-prod.yml#L29-L33).

-TODOS:

-[CI-CD Setup] setup steps for secret manager (for this step, please let me know (Altay) so that I can add steps here)

 ## Setup steps for slack integration

 ### Prereqisites